Coding-Forest/2022-AWS-Certificaiton/1 Cloud Practitioner/0 Practice Exam 02/README.md

     - An international company needs to provide low-latency applications for **_customers around the world_**.
         - Global reach (vs. high availability?)
   - High availabilty
-    - You can design your systems in the AWS cloud to withstand the failure of an individual or multiple components.
+    - You can design your systems in the AWS cloud to _**withstand the failure**_ of an individual or multiple components.
+    - You are planning to serve a web application on the AWS Platform by using EC2 Instances.
+Which of the below principles would you adopt to ensure that even if some of the EC2 Instances crashes, you still have a working application

 <br>